Today, we will talk about the best Canon lens for night photography.

 It might seem like an excellent lens for landscape photography.

-There is a weather-sealing gasket around the metal lens mount, and the zoom ring works exceptionally smoothly, being nicely damped and slightly heavy to turn.
+A weather-sealing gasket is around the metal lens mount, and the zoom ring works exceptionally smoothly.

 In my opinion, that’s a real advantage for video work.